Credit by Examination and Prior Learning Assessment

 Cambridge International Examinations provide curriculum for High Schools at advanced levels that offer learners a broad range of AS-level & A-level subjects.
 Students who participated in the Cambridge Advanced (AICE) program may be awarded Colonnade general education or other WKU credit.
 An official certifying AICE transcript is required.
 Evaluation of credit and recommendations are determined by the appropriate WKU academic department.

-The grade necessary to earn WKU credit, the corresponding course, and the credit hours which may be eared appears below.
+The grade necessary to earn WKU credit, the corresponding course, and the credit hours which may be earned appears below.
 The acceptable grade for credit may vary between courses and the level of the exam taken.
 Credit hour equivalencies are reviewed annually by academic units.

 |AICE Exam||Exam Grade||WKU Course||WKU Credits||Colonnade Gen Ed|